My Drunk Kitchen

 My Drunk Kitchen is a cooking show and comedy series of short videos created and posted on YouTube by content creator Hannah Hart beginning in March 2011.
 The series features Hart, a San Franciscan proofreader living in Los Angeles, typically attempting to cook or bake various dishes, or otherwise engaging in some food-related activity, all while imbibing large quantities of alcoholic beverages.
 Most episodes have their own recipe, and occasionally a corresponding beverage.
-The series has been praised for its drunk humor, catchphrases, and the use of jump cut editing.
+The series has been praised for its drunk humor, quotable catchphrases, and use of jump cut editing.
 Hart's YouTube channel has 2.4 million subscribers.